sodadata/docs/soda/setup-guide.md

 ## Choose a flavor of Soda

 This guide helps you decide how to set up Soda to best meet your data quality testing and monitoring needs.
-After choosing your flavor of Soda (type of deployment model), access the corresponding [Set up Soda](#next-set-up-soda) below.
 Optionally, access a full [Soda product overview]({% link soda/product-overview.md %}).

 You can set up Soda in one of three (soon to be four!) flavors: